LucHermitte/vim-build-tools-wrapper/doc/cmake.md

       stored
     * `clic()`: Returns `_build` + `_clic` (by default)
- * `build`: path relative from `paths.project` -- the following are not mandatory, any name, and any number of modes can be used
+ * `build`: path relative from `paths.project` -- the following are not mandatory, any name, and any number of modes can be used.
     * `Debug`:  tells where to find the debug mode directory
     * `Release`: tells where to find the release mode directory
     *  ...
+   Filling this key is not mandatory.
+Instead we can fill `paths.build_root_dir` and use `auto_detect_compil_modes`.
  * `compilation`
     *  `mode`: The current compilation mode: any name from `build`
  * `tests`